In this brief guide, we will look at a list of some of the best ISTP fictional characters and take a deeper look at some of them.

 Megara, or Meg, as she likes to be called, is fiercely independent and an individualistic type of character, who plays by her own rules and does not care very much about anyone else, not even the primary villain whose thumb she is under.

 Meg cares about herself most of all, from the very beginning, and she looks out for herself first.

-She is not uncaring about others, but her first priority is her individual freedom, which she is trying to guarantee throughout, and her tendency to care about others becomes apparent when she thinks that Hercules is dead but he comes out from under the rock and she feels a thrill about it even though she has just met him.
+She is not uncaring about others, but her first priority is her individual freedom, which she is trying to guarantee throughout, and her tendency to care about others becomes apparent when she thinks that Hercules is deceased but he comes out from under the rock and she feels a thrill about it even though she has just met him.

 Meg acts the way she does because she is ruled by thinking and therefore her decision-making processes do not involve many feelings.

 Since an ISTP is ruled by the perceptual processes instead of the judging, Meg sees her situations as they develop through an opportunistic lens so she can figure out what she wants to do and how she can make things happen for her.

 The typical ISTP characteristic of being able to make the most of their situations may also be seen in Meg and the ISTP functions make her great at adapting to the moment.

 However, at the same time, she does not always consider the long term effects of her actions because she is so oriented to the present.

 She also prefers to act rather than talk, and she likes to express herself with gestures, which many ISTPs might want to do, and it may benefit their loved ones or partners to take the Languages of love test to truly understand what these very reserved people mean when they say certain things.